rgpass/ga_spa/README.md

 ##Note on OMDB:

 *The OMDB Api is a nice API to use, however some of the images from the movie results are not hotlinkable outside of localhost.
 Don't worry about this for now.*

+##To Do

+* Parse several results (s= instead of t=)
+* Incorporate Bootstrap
+* Add alert that the search failed, remove it on success, show on fail
+* Submits on pressing enter as well
+* Set the submit button to animate with loading gif until results returned
+* Paginate results if over 10
+* Bonus: Add masonry.js to put results like Pinterest
+* Bonus: Add trip.js